 Just as an adult goes to work to earn a paycheck at the end of each week (positive reinforcement), it would cause great frustration and it would feel like punishment to be expected to work hard all week with little or no reward at the end of the week if a paycheck were reduced or withheld.

-The idea behind positive reinforcement is to elicit a response or increase the likelihood that the child will repeat a positive behavior.
+The idea behind positive reinforcement in ABA Therapy is to elicit a response or increase the likelihood that the child will repeat positive behavior.
 The goal is to teach appropriate social, academic, communication, and behavior skills that will become a regular part of their repertoire.
 Positive reinforcement is ideal for this because as human beings we are drawn to positive words and actions and we tend to find ways to avoid things we don’t like.

 Children who are raised with parents who use positive reinforcement feel loved and cared for.
-They tend to exceed behavioral expectations as they seek more positive reinforcement and their behavior is consistently compliant on a more long term basis rather than on a short term basis because they are not responding to the moment in fear of punishment.
+They tend to exceed behavioral expectations as they seek more positive reinforcement and their behavior is consistently compliant on a more long-term basis rather than on a short-term basis because they are not responding to the moment in fear of punishment.
 They are confident and comfortable.
 They feel good about themselves and their surroundings and they show it in their behavior.

-Why is reinforcing positive behaviour important?
+Why is reinforcing positive behavior important?

 The most important reason for reinforcing positive behavior is that it teaches children with autism what is appropriate and acceptable.
 There is no cure for autism that will magically make it go away.
 However, according to a study by Lovaas in 1987, ABA has been successful at treating autism to the extent that half of all children with autism were considered “indistinguishable from their peers” after receiving intensive applied behavior analysis therapy for forty hours each week.
 Another 90% showed significant improvement.

-Without treatment, children with autism do not have a clear understanding of what is socially appropriate and inappropriate.
+Autism affects social skills, and without treatment, children with autism do not have a clear understanding of what is socially appropriate and inappropriate.
 Many children with autism lack the ability to filter their comments when they are speaking to their peers or adults and may seem rude or uncaring by saying exactly what they are thinking.